 In terms of education, we hope that the IASS will be a place of practical research for our graduate students and that these research results will be applied to the interdisciplinary education of our undergraduate students.
 This idea is based on the fundamental principles of our department, which are “Integrated, Multidisciplinary Education and Research in the Social Sciences,” “Higher Education for the Public,” and “Cultivation of both Scholars and Professionals: Interaction between theory and practical experience.”

-The IASS is divided into 2 divisions: Global Issues and Social Design.
-These divisions are based on two majors (Global Society and Policy Sciences) taught in the Graduate School of Social Sciences.
+The IASS is divided into 4 divisions: Global Issues, Social Design, Contemporary Japanese Studies and Integrated Social Sciences.
 Faculty members belonging to these divisions form a project research group which will conduct research that spans 5 to 10 years.